 Employment and Skills Service – We deliver coaching, mentoring and MATRIX accredited information, advice and guidance to those furthest from the job market.

 Community Asset Development and Transfer – We work with communities and organisations to support the retention and development of important assets.
-In many communities these are under threat and can be vital in the delivery of services.

 Communities that Work – An area based approach targeting some of our most deprived communities, that brings together our programmes and activities to add value, address gaps in provision, broker collaboration and leverage additional resources.